PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Unity field**: There is a placeholder: “Per kilo, per litre”.
 You can fill the name of the unit.
 Displayed in the product page in front-office next to the unit price

 - **Ecotax tax incl**: This field is displayed if the “ecotax” option is enabled in International > Taxes.
-Except for a virtual product this field shouldn’t be displayed (issue 15038).
+Except for a virtual product this field shouldn’t be displayed (<a href="https://github.com/PrestaShop/PrestaShop/issues/15038">issue 15038</a>).
 The ecotax is displayed in FO under the product price: “Including €X.XX for ecotax”

 - **Net turnover excluding tax**: This information is displayed when the ecotax is enabled and if it is not a virtual product.
 It’s the amount of Price (tax excl.) - ecotax (tax incl.).
 It is taken into account for the calculations instead of the field "Price (tax excl.)" when ecotax tax incl field is different from 0.
 This value is recalculated when the merchant will change one of the following fields: Price (tax excl.) ecotax included, Price (tax incl.) ecotax included & Ecotax (tax incl.)